 Wet Traction

 Wet traction is related to compound stiffness and the sipe density.
-In this case, both tires have enough UTQG rating for reliable wet traction.
+In this case, both tires have enough UTQG rating for reliable wet traction for SL sizes.

 Side note: The tires with over 700 UTQG generally have traction issues on wet and snow.

 Since both tires have a similar footprint and compound stiffness, their wet performance is close-rated.
-In this case, Falken Wildpeak AT3W’s sipe density is superior.
-Yet, its compound is also stiffer.
+In this case, Falken Wildpeak AT3W’s sipe density is superior moreover its LT sizes have softer compound.

 Well, I think these two are balancing each other.